 Braces correct your bite, jaw, or tooth alignment issues.
 According to the American Dental Association, you may need braces because of injury, tooth loss, thumb sucking, or genetics.

 Traditional braces are constructed out of several parts (brackets, bands, and wires) that apply gentle pressure on your teeth over time to reposition them.
 In traditional braces, brackets are fixed to your teeth and connected to an archwire.
 Your dental professional adjusts this archwire over time (typically every 6 weeks) to straighten your teeth through the orthodontic process.

-Fun fact: You can customize the look of traditional braces made from any material with the various colors of elastics (also called ligatures) available.
+Fun fact: You can customise the look of traditional braces made from any material with the various colours of elastics (also called ligatures) available.

 Historically, many have been attracted to braces that provide the least noticeable look possible.
-Dental professionals typically accomplish this by using tooth-colored or clear materials or attaching the braces behind your teeth.
+Dental professionals typically accomplish this by using tooth-coloured or clear materials or attaching the braces behind your teeth.

 Some people would rather highlight their braces and make them a unique, dazzling part of their look.
 If this describes you, gold braces might be a great fit.

 Gold braces differ from the classic, silver-coloured braces in one simple way: the stainless-steel components are plated with gold.
 This creates a look where both the brackets fixed to your teeth and the wire attached to them are gold in appearance.

 - Traditional, stainless steel braces

 - Traditional, ceramic (tooth-coloured) braces